 Park Admission

 The Grand Canyon has a $35 admission fee per vehicle.
 The admission gives you a 7-day pass into the park, and the money helps to maintain the park for years to come.
 You can buy your pass here or at the park.
-If you’re a big national park fan, buy the $80 America the Beautiful Annual Pass here or at the park.
+If you’re a big national park fan, buy the $80 America the Beautiful Annual Pass at the park.
 The pass gives you access to all US national parks, and if you visit 3 or more parks over the course of a year, you’ll save money by using it.

 Parking